XvvL/Group8_COM5507-SOCIAL-MEDIA-DATA/README.md

-# Group8_COM5507-SOCIAL-MEDIA-DATA
+# Group8_COM5507

-this project is about data acquisition and processing of weibo in mainland China and PTT in taiwan
+this project is about data acquisition and processing of weibo in mainland China and PTT in taiwan.
+The topic is Public opinion of Russia-Ukraine War A Comparative Analysis of Social Media in Mainland China and Taiwan

 Code Reference